|Oracle® Fusion Middleware User's Guide for Oracle Business Intelligence Enterprise Edition

 From a scorecard, go to the Scorecard Documents pane and click the Create Object toolbar button.
 Or in the Catalog pane, click the New Object toolbar button.
 Select KPI, and from the Select Subject Area dialog, select a subject area for the KPI.
 The "KPI editor" is displayed.

 If you are planning to use a KPI in a scorecard, you should assign a business owner.
-You will not be able to override a KPI status without having a business owner assigned.
+You cannot override a KPI status without having a business owner assigned.
 See "Working with Status Overrides" for additional information.

 Save the KPI.